zubeax/zubeax.github.io/_posts/2023-12-11-installing-docker-and-private-registry.markdown

 - the 'docker-registry' namespace
 - a Longhorn Persistent Volume Claim 'docker-registry'
 - a Service exposing the registry port 5000
-- a Deployment configuration that identifies the image to pull (v2) and specifying a number of environment variables.
+- a Deployment configuration that identifies the image to pull (v2) and sets a number of environment variables.
 - a MetalLB Load Balancer service that exposes the registry with a cluster-external IP address